Today’s exotics are so much more, especially when you consider the hypercars being built today by the likes of Ferrari, Porsche and McLaren.

 The other important stats is an acceleration time of 2.5 seconds to 62 mph (100 kph), 7.2 seconds to 120 mph (200 kph) and 19.9 seconds to reach 190 mph (300 kph).

 The downside to cars like these is there’s far fewer made when compared to other makes and models.
 And, of course, the cost.
 These cars are incredibly expensive.
 But there is an upside and that’s learning a few exotic car hacks towards buying, owning and selling exotic cars.
-With a little extra inside info, you never know what may land up in your garage.
+With a little extra inside info, you never know what may end up in your garage.
+If you manage to find an exotic car that is within your budget, you’ll be wanting to look into an exotic car shipping company that can relocate your new-found treasure to your driveway or garage.